Transitions in Dynamic Point Labeling: Case Study: Transition Quality in Real-World Scenarios

 \subsection{Dynamic Labeling Model}

-The dataset described above has spatiotemporal properties: each point $p\in P$ has a location and a time associated to it.
-Starting from this point in time, we consider $p$ (and its associated tweet) \emph{relevant} for three hours.
-The relevant tweets at a particular \emph{time of interest} will form the set $P$ of points that we want to label.
-Changes to the time of interest (dynamically) alter the set~$P$ of relevant tweets through additions and removals.
+The data we use have spatiotemporal properties: each point $p$ has a location and a time associated to it.
+Starting from this point in time, we consider $p$ (and its associated data) \emph{relevant} for a given, data-dependent, time span.
+The relevant points at a particular \emph{time of interest} will form the set $P$ of points that we want to label.
+Changes to the time of interest (dynamically) alter the set~$P$ of relevant points through additions and removals.
 Furthermore, in our implementation not all points in $P$ will be in view at all times: For example, when the user zooms in on a particular part of the map, some points will be outside the view port.
 In such cases, we label only the subset $S \subseteq P$ of points that are inside the view port.